JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-2. In `App.kt`, use the `VideoList` component by invoking the component without parameters:
+2. In `App.kt`, use the `VideoList` component by invoking it without parameters:

    ```kotlin
    // . . .